I WANT TO SEE THE WORLD THROUGH YOUR EYES

 I adapt each session to your unique needs as an individual or couple, and I'm committed to helping you find your own solution.
 I draw on extensive personal and professional experience, as well as ability as an emotional intuitive.

 I'm the author of Codependency for Dummies and Conquering Shame and Codependency: 8 Steps to Freeing the True You.
 I've worked extensively helping those affected by abuse, codependency, trauma, and addiction find recovery.
 I use powerful, client-centered, evidenced-based techniques, such as cognitive-behavioral (CBT), psychodynamic psychotherapy, EFT, hypnosis, and others.
-For more information about codependency and my books and ebooks, 10 Steps to Self-Esteem and How To Speak Your Mind - Become Assertive and Set Limits, see www.whatiscodependency.com.
+For more information about codependency and my books and ebooks, 10 Steps to Self-Esteem, Dealing with a Narcissist and Difficult People, and How To Speak Your Mind - Become Assertive and Set Limits, see www.whatiscodependency.com.

 You'll gain a new perspective, new skills, and greater understanding - catalysts for change that will empower you to achieve your goals and express your fullest potential.
 Call now for an introductory phone consultation.